Ford Motor's (F) Presents at Barclays Global Automotive Conference Call (Transcript)

 Unidentified Analyst

 So two questions, the one is around partnerships with start ups, how are you trying to access new technology and how you’re trying to work with them?
 Second is one of the many of the old circles on your side, is multi model.
-I just came from China actually, explosion of [indiscernible] is really quite staggering there.
-How you’re thinking about new modes of mobilities that aren’t caused enough of [indiscernible] portfolio --- and how you’re trying to do that multi-model side of things?
+I just came from China actually explosion of bike share is really quite staggering there.
+How you’re thinking about new modes of mobilities that aren’t caused enough of that in portfolio -- and how you’re trying to do that multi-model side of things?

 Marcy Klevorn